When Should You Get a Credit Card?

 You might want a second (or additional) credit card if the new card has valuable benefits, will better fit your circumstances, or complements your current card.

-For example, you might have a rewards card that you use for everyday purchases, and you want a second card that has a lower interest rate for emergency expenses.
+If you have a rewards card that you use for everyday purchases, you might want a second card that has a lower interest rate for emergency expenses.
 Or your current card’s rewards program might not suit you anymore, and a new card could better align with your spending and lifestyle.

 You can compare credit card offerings to see which card you want.
 However, applying for a new credit card can lead to a hard credit inquiry, which could hurt your credit score even if you’re not approved.

 Some credit card issuers, including Discover, let you check to see if you’re pre-approved for a card before you apply.
-Checking to see if you are pre-approved won’t impact your credit score and can help you avoid applying for cards that you likely won’t be able to get.
+Checking to see if you’re pre-approved won’t impact your credit score and can help you avoid applying for cards that you likely won’t be able to get.

 Was this article helpful?